SEO | September 17, 2013

 Attracting in-depth enquiries

 People aren’t typing single words into search engines and expecting simple results any more.
 Thanks to their familiarity with search engines and their ability to refine non-relevant results, online-savvy users are confident that the search engine will be able to answer more specific queries.
 As a result, they’re putting more and more detail into their search terms.
+For more information on this read our piece talking about the benefits of long tail keyword research.

 For example, I’m looking for a lovely new dresser for my boudoir.
 Instead of typing in ‘furniture’ to Google and taking my own route to the vintage white dresser with a mirror that could look good in my home, I trust the search engines to save me time and find the dresser I’m looking for.
 So I search in more depth with “vintage white dresser with mirror” – finding a number of options in around 0.18 seconds.
 If I’d searched around from the (highly competitive) ‘furniture’ keyword, it would’ve taken an age to find the dresser I wanted – with no price comparison or other handy snippets available.
 By searching for a long-tail term, I’m taken to relevant product-level pages immediately.